alibosworth/pakon-planar-raw-converter/readme.md

 PPRC's output is intentionally neutral and data-rich rather than punchy or stylized.
 Images will look flatter than what you'd get from a more aggressive inversion tool, and this is by design.
 The goal is to preserve maximum editing headroom so you can make decisions yourself via your preferred workflow.

-If you want to use your own orange mask removal process, run with `--no-invert` to instantly get 16-bit TIFF files to pipe through Negative Lab Pro, ColorPerfect, Vuescan, or any other tool.
+If you want to use your own orange mask removal process, run with `--mode raw` to get raw data as 16-bit TIFF files to pipe through Negative Lab Pro, ColorPerfect, Vuescan, or any other tool.

 ## How does the color inversion work?